-POE and POU treatment devices or systems rely on many of the same treatment technologies used in central treatment plants.
+Point-of-entry and POU treatment devices or systems rely on many of the same treatment technologies that have been used in central treatment plants.
 However, while central treatment plants treat all water distributed to consumers to the same level, POU and POE treatment devices are designed to treat only a portion of the total flow.
 POU devices treat only the water intended for direct consumption, typically at a single tap or limited number of taps, while POE treatment devices are typically installed to treat all water entering a single home, business, school, or facility.
 POU and POE treatment systems may be an option for PWSs where central treatment is not affordable.
-Updated USEPA guidance on use of POU and POE treatment devices is provided in "Point-of-Use or Point-of-Entry Treatment Options for Small Drinking Water Systems, "EPA 815-R-06-010, April 2006 (USEPA 2006).
+Updated USEPA guidance on use of POU and POE treatment devices is provided in "Point-of-Use or Point-of-Entry Treatment Options for Small Drinking Water Systems", EPA 815-R-06-010, April 2006 (USEPA 2006).

-POE and POU treatment systems can be used to provide compliant drinking water.
-These systems typically use small RO treatment units that are installed "under the sink" in the case of POU, and where water enters a house or building in the case of POE.
-It should be noted that POU treatment units would need to be more complex than units typically found in commercial retail outlets in order to meet regulatory requirements, making purchase and installation more expensive.
-POE and POU treatment units would be purchased and owned by the PWS.
+Point-of-entry and POU treatment systems can be used to provide compliant drinking water.
+These systems typically use small RO treatment units that are installed "under the sink" in the case of point-of-use, and where water enters a house or building in the case of point-of-entry.
+It should be noted that the POU treatment units would need to be more complex than units typically found in commercial retail outlets in order to meet regulatory requirements, making purchase and installation more expensive.
+Point-of-entry and point-of-use treatment units would be purchased and owned by the PWS.
 These solutions are decentralized in nature, and require utility personnel entry into houses or at least onto private property for installation, maintenance, and testing.
 Due to the large number of treatment units that would be employed and would be largely out of the control of the PWS, it is very difficult to ensure 100 percent compliance.
-Prior to selection of a point-of-entry or point-of-use program for implementation, consultation with TCEQ would be required to address measurement and determination of level of compliance.
+Prior to selection of a point-of-entry or point-ofuse program for implementation, consultation with TCEQ would be required to address measurement and determination of level of compliance.

-According to 40 Code of Federal Regulations (CFR) Section 141.100 (July 2005 Edition), the PWS must develop and obtain TCEQ approval for a monitoring plan before POE devices are installed for compliance with an MCL.
+According to 40 CFR Section 141.100 (July 2005 Edition), the PWS must develop and obtain TCEQ approval for a monitoring plan before POE devices are installed for compliance with an MCL.
 Under the plan, POE devices must provide health protection equivalent to central water treatment meaning the water must meet all National Primary Drinking Water Regulations and would be of acceptable quality similar to water distributed by a well-operated central treatment plant.
 In addition, monitoring must include physical measurements and observations such as total flow treated and mechanical condition of the treatment equipment.
 The system would have to track the POE flow for a given time period, such as monthly, and maintain records of device inspection.
 The monitoring plan should include frequency of monitoring for the contaminant of concern and number of units to be monitored.
 For instance, the system may propose to monitor every POE device during the first year for the contaminant of concern and then monitor one-third of the units annually, each on a rotating schedule, such that each unit would be monitored every 3 years.
-To satisfy the requirement that POE devices must provide health protection, the water system may be required to conduct a pilot study to verify the POE device can provide treatment equivalent to central treatment.
+In order to satisfy the requirement that POE devices must provide health protection, the water system may be required to conduct a pilot study to verify the POE device can provide treatment equivalent to central treatment